kriseax/MSAMajor2023/demo_code/OOP/classes.md

 ## Update Student Generator
-Update the student generator program to read student data from the students.csv program
+Update the student generator program to read student data from the students.csv file